Ellestial/100-days-of-code/r1-log.md

   * Create a variable for each color value (r, g, and b) to make it more legible
   * Set a master variable to determine the current number of colors there should be
   * Create init() function that is run immediately and takes care of anything that needs to be done on page load

+## Day 13: March 13, 2019

+**Today's Progress**: Watched through most of the Intro to jQuery section in the Udemy course.
+Also reviewed my notes from the course thus far.

+**Thoughts**: I know jQuery is sort of on the out at this point, but thought I would still review these videos just in case.
+I'd like to recreate a few of the functions like $() at some point when I feel competent enough.
+I'm glad I read through my notes from the other sections, too.